ajnsit/concur/README.md

 ## Ports to other languages

+Concur's model translates well to other platforms.

 1. [Concur for Purescript](https://github.com/ajnsit/purescript-concur) - An official port to Purescript which is well maintained.
 2. [Concur for Javascript](https://github.com/ajnsit/concur-js) - An official but experimental port to Javascript.
+3. [Concur for Python](https://github.com/potocpav/python-concur) - An unofficial and experimental port to Python.
+Uses ImgUI for graphics.
+Created and Maintained by [potocpav](https://github.com/potocpav).

 ## Examples